mitogen-hq/mitogen/docs/ansible.rst

 local machine and every target machine, as ``/tmp/mitogen.<pid>.log``.

-If you are experiencing a hang, ``MITOGEN_DUMP_THREAD_STACKS=1`` causes every process to dump every thread stack into the logging framework every 5 seconds.
+If you are experiencing a hang, ``MITOGEN_DUMP_THREAD_STACKS=1`` causes every process on every machine to dump every thread stack into the logging framework every 5 seconds.

 Getting Help